 Valital’s AI-powered adverse media monitoring tool was created with democratization in mind.
 The platform makes it easy to build operational efficiency, because anyone within the organization can use the tool to verify that the people with whom they choose to do business are indeed right for their business.

 Valital uses Natural Language Processing (NLP), a form of AI that enables computers to extract language from unstructured text.
-The AI learns human language and uses content and context to perform real-time search and pulse analyses of online media, blogs, and tweets, flagging misconducts related to universally recognized misbehaviours: discrimination, fraud, harassment, violence, and addiction.
+The AI learns human language and uses content and context to perform real-time search and pulse analyses of online media, blogs, and tweets, flagging misconducts related to universally recognized misbehaviours: discrimination, financial crime/fraud, harassment, violence, and addiction.
 Valital combines human and artificial intelligence to help organizations identify, detect, analyze, and mitigate reputation risks.

 Risk is everyone’s business.
 Ongoing education and communications, effective policies and controls and easy and widespread access to the right tools and technologies will go a long way toward building reputational resiliency across the organization.